 The soul of home decorating is finding a balance between form and function, and few spaces exemplify that to a greater degree than kitchens.
-Everything about your kitchen space from the floors and cabinets to the appliances and tables are bound up in that balance.
+Everything about your kitchen space from the floors and kitchen cabinets to the appliances and tables are bound up in that balance.
 What’s more, not only do they need to strike that balance themselves, but they need to be coordinated with the room’s overall aesthetic scheme – and that’s dictated in large part by the paint color you choose.
 With that in mind, let’s take a look at some of the best paint color choices for kitchens.

 1. Sleek Whites and Greys